caituo27/caituo27.github.io/_posts/2023/12/2023-12-15-using-the-angular-cdk-trap-focus-directive.md

 Not what we want right?

-Ok, let’s add the trap focus directive.
+Ok, let’s add the `cdkTrapFocus`.
 First thing we need to do in order to use it is, we need to import the `A11yModule`.

 ### sign-up-modal.component.ts